PyconUK/2022.pyconuk.org/src/call-for-proposals.md

 <a href="/call-proposals/proposal-submission-advice/">How to submit a more successful proposal</a>

-<p>Please note that there will be no sprints this conference.
+<p>Please note that there will be no sprints or posters this conference.
 Sorry, we hope they'll be back next year!</p>

 <style>
   .box_cfp figure {